Young Entrepreneur Bursary Program

 Be between the ages of 18 and 35

-Own or operate a for-profit business located and registered in Saskatchewan
+Own a for-profit business located and registered in Saskatchewan

 Have a business that has been operating for 10 years or less (preference given to those under 5 years)